Prenatal Vitamins: Symptoms & Signs

 What Should I Do if I Miss a Dose?

-If you miss a dose, take it as soon as you remember.
-If it’s almost time for your next dose, skip the missed one.
-Don’t double up to make up for it.
+If you miss a dose, take it when you remember.
+If it’s almost time for your next dose, skip the missed dose and do not double up.

 How Long Should I Take Prenatal Vitamins After Delivery?